-Indiana bishop cleared of Pennsylvania misconduct allegation
+Catholic bishop cleared of misconduct involving jail inmate

 HARRISBURG, Pa.
-(AP) — An Indiana Roman Catholic bishop has been cleared of misconduct involving a former jail inmate he counseled while serving as a Pennsylvania priest in the 1990s.
+(AP) — A Roman Catholic bishop in Indiana was cleared Thursday of suspicions of misconduct involving a former jail inmate he counseled while serving as a Pennsylvania priest in the 1990s.

-The prosecutor in Harrisburg said Thursday Fort Wayne-South Bend Bishop Kevin Rhoades never engaged in a criminal or otherwise improper relationship with the man.
+The prosecutor in Harrisburg said Fort Wayne-South Bend Bishop Kevin C. Rhoades never engaged in a criminal or otherwise improper relationship with the man.

-District Attorney Fran Chardo says “what turned out to be an unfounded report did unnecessary harm.”
+District Attorney Fran Chardo said “what turned out to be an unfounded report did unnecessary harm.”

-The Indiana diocese says the findings show why the credibility of accusations needs to be determined before someone’s reputation is impugned.
+The Indiana diocese said the findings showed why the credibility of accusations needs to be determined before someone’s reputation is impugned.

 Most Read Nation & World Stories